 On July 1st 2014, AMIDC ended a long-term partnership with Philip Morris International (PMI) and cemented a new partnership with Imperial Tobacco Group (ITG).
-The new partnership brought in a tobacco manufacturing market share of 0.02% which rose to 0.6% market share by end of 2014.
+The new partnership entails a market share in tobacco manufacturing amounting to 0.02% market share and an actual raise to 0.6% market share by end of 2014.

-This represents a challenge as the partnership with PMI entailed a share amounting to 24% of the tobacco market.
+This represents a challenge as the partnership with PMI entailed a share amounting to 24% of the tobacco market share.
 To fill in the revenue gap, MHCFI has been looking into adding new tobacco-related businesses and retaining the workforce.
 As a first step, we are looking at restructuring the tobacco business to ensure more effective business management.